Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Background and System Model

-$z_t$ is the normalized residual assumed to be in $\chi^2$ distribution and $\eta$ is the user specified threshold in standard deviations.
-This paper refers to $\frac{z_t}{\eta}$ as $\chi^2$ score.
-In this paper, we show that \papername can easily bypass the implemented $\chi^2$, with the (autopilot provided) default value of $\eta=5$.
-Therefore, we use a more stringent AD, $\tau$ (described in \S \ref{sec:threatmodel:ad}), and show that \papername can bypass that as well.
+normalized residual, $z_t$ (assumed $\chi^2$ distributed), is compared to user-specified threshold $\eta$ (in standard deviations); we refer to $\frac{z_t}{\eta}$ as $\chi^2$ score\footnote{ We show \papername{} can easily bypass PX4's $\chi^2$ with default $\eta=5$ in \S\ref{sec:eval}}.
+In addition to $\chi^2$, we also evaluate a more stringent threshold-based AD, $\tau$-AD (\eq{\ref{eq:threshold}}), which flags residuals as anomalies when:

-Therefore, in addition to $\chi^2$, we also use threshold based AD as shown on \eq{\ref{eq:threshold}} where if the residual is outside the acceptable range $\tau_{min}$ and $\tau_{max}$, the observed sensor is considered to be an anomaly, \ie;

-The thresholds are determined by the distribution of residual observed during the normal mission.
-We will refer to it as $\tau$-AD.